ronithailo/hailo-rpi5-examples/doc/basic-pipelines.md

 # Hailo RPi5 Basic Pipelines
 This repository contains examples of basic pipelines using Hailo's H8 and H8L accelerators.
-The examples demonstrate object detection, human pose estimation, and instance segmentation, providing a solid foundation for your own projects.
+The examples demonstrate object detection, human pose estimation, instance segmentation, and face recognition, providing a solid foundation for your own projects.
 This repo is using our [Hailo Apps Infra](https://github.com/hailo-ai/hailo-apps-infra) repo as a dependency.
 See our Development Guide for more information on how to use the pipelines to create your own custom pipelines.